 3. Recognize Success

 Recognition of exemplary performance enhances a team member’s confidence and job satisfaction.
 Positive reinforcement offers several benefits.
-Providing rewards such a paid time off or a team get-away recharges your team members and increases team productivity.
+Providing rewards such as paid time off or a team get-away recharges your team members and increases team productivity.

 Offering incentives such as partnering bonus plans with company profitability also empowers your team members, directly aligning their efforts to reward while helping the business grow.